 Unfortunately, despite the local dimming feature, it doesn't look as good in a dark room, as it has bad black uniformity and a mediocre contrast ratio.
 Overall, though, this is one of the best monitors for video editing and graphic design.

 If you would prefer a widescreen monitor for easier multitasking when editing photos, check out the Dell Alienware AW3418DW.
 The 34" screen, with a 3440x1440 resolution and 21:9 aspect ratio, is perfect for multitasking or for editing a large workflow.
 It has nearly perfect coverage of the sRGB color space and excellent color volume, but unfortunately, it doesn't cover the wider Adobe RGB color space as well.

 There is some noticeable banding when working with gradients.
 Normally, this wouldn't be an issue, but if you frequently work with gradients it might be.
 It also doesn't perform very well in a dark room, due to the limited contrast ratio and poor black uniformity.

 The Dell AW3418DW has a great design, with a futuristic look and a unique stand.
 The stand itself isn't as good as most Dell monitors, but can still be easily adjusted to an optimal position.
 Overall, it's a very good monitor that should please most people.

-If you are looking for a budget, but good, monitor for photo editing, graphic design, or media creation, then check out the Dell U2518D.
-It is a good 25-inch IPS monitor that delivers good picture quality, wide viewing angles, excellent sRGB coverage, and can display nearly perfect colors, with minimal banding in gradients.
+If you are looking for a less expensive option, the best monitor for photo editing, graphic design, or media creation in the budget category is the Dell U2518D.
+It is a good 25-inch IPS monitor that delivers good picture quality, wide viewing angles, excellent sRGB coverage, and can display nearly perfect colors with minimal banding in gradients.

 Our recommendations are based on what we think are the best monitors for graphic design, photo editing, and media creation currently available.
 They are adapted to be valid for most people in each price range.
 Rating is based on our review, factoring in price and feedback from our visitors.